Cleaning furniture

 3

-For plastic lampshades that have accumulated dirt and grease during time, there's a quick trick for cleaning it and leaving it looking brand new.
-Take the lampshade off and dip it in a mixture of warm water, a squirt of ammonia and a little washing up liquid.
+For plastic lampshades that have accumulated dirt and grease over time, there's a quick trick for cleaning it and leaving it looking brand new.
+Take the lampshade off and dip it in a mixture of warm water, a squirt of ammonia, and a little washing up liquid.
 Leave it to soak for 5 minutes, then rinse with warm water and dry well with a lint-free cloth.
+It should be noted that ammonia is a potent cleaner and should be used in a well-ventilated area to ensure safety.

 How To Clean A Lampshade - Fabric, Parchment & Plastic - Step 3